 English Common law is the body of precedent that had evolved over time in the higher courts of England, and it’s what our common law was based on in the beginning, as it was also in the U.S. and many other nations, until they became self-governing.
 This was not a complete body of law that covered all aspects of judicial interpretation though, just specifically for interpreting the British statutes adopted here at the time.
 There arose many matters that had to be decided separately, that had no precedent to rely upon in the common law of England.

-Westminster Parliament had also passed the Australian Colonies Government Act in 1850, first granting the right of legislative power to each of the six Australian colonies.
+Westminster Parliament passed the Australian Colonies Government Act in 1850, first granting the right of legislative power to each of the six Australian colonies.
 The statutes that were introduced had no interpretative guides in the common law of England, and so, where ambiguity was an issue, the higher Australian courts decided the full extent or effect of a provision, just as the higher courts in England had done previously to create their common law.
 And so began a body of precedent separate from English precedent, occurring long before full legislative independence from Britain, or even the 1901 federation and constitution.

 “The common law in Australia” means the decisions and precedents set by these higher courts in Australia, that must be relied upon under the doctrine of stare decisis.
 For a theorist to disregard “The common law in Australia” means they are disregarding many important judicial decisions specifically intended for interpreting the laws of this nation.